 Carpeting / Flooring

 Don’t wait until you are environmentally ill before you research non-toxic carpets.
-When replacing carpets or buying new carpets look for pure wool carpeting.
+When replacing carpets or buying new carpets, look for pure wool carpeting.
 When entering a home with untreated and natural wool carpets, one will not get a headache or burning eyes from the toxic combination of chemicals used to make a regular carpet.
 With hardwood floors, consider non-toxic wood such as bamboo.
 If you cannot remove toxic carpeting, SafeChoice Carpet Care and SafeChoice Carpet Seal are unique sealers designed to prevent the out-gassing of harmful chemicals used in carpet backing.
-These out-gassing chemicals include such known carcinogens as formaldehyde, toluene, benzene, xylene and styrene.
+These out-gassing chemicals include such known carcinogens as formaldehyde, toluene, benzene, xylene, and styrene.
 Carpet Seal is odor-free and, when properly applied, effectively blocks out-gassing for up to five cleanings or one year.

 Change Your Air Filter Frequently

 There are many different types of air filters on the market today.
 Choose those that are washable or made from eco-friendly materials.
-Reusable filters not only reduce waste, they’re more economical over the long run.
+Reusable filters not only reduce waste, but they’re also more economical over the long run.
 Clean filters improve the efficiency of your air conditioner and can actually reduce energy costs.